AWS CodeWhisperer: setting up and first tests

 Everyone has already heard of or use GitHub's Copilot or ChatGPT to build their next billion dollars idea.
 I am a boring java dev and have spent the last few months (racing DeepRacer, working, helping the community, baking and) in a cave, un...

-a year ago, comments: 0, votes: 0, reward: $0.00
+2 years ago, comments: 0, votes: 0, reward: $0.00

 Everyone has already heard of or use GitHub's Copilot or ChatGPT to build their next billion dollars idea.
 I am a boring java dev and have spent the last few months (racing DeepRacer, working, helping the community, baking and) in a cave, under a rock.
 But now the AWS have released the CodeWhisperer and so the time is ripe for me to try something.
 It's good to know what will make me extinct, apparently.